1946 AAA Championship Car season

 The 1946 AAA Championship Car season was the first season of American Championship car racing following World War II.
-After four years without racing in the United States, the AAA Contest Board was initially concerned about having enough races, enough entrants, and suitable equipment, for a 1946 season.
-Even the Indianapolis 500 was in doubt, as the Indianapolis Motor Speedway was neglected during the war.
-Track owner Eddie Rickenbacker sold the track to Tony Hulman in November 1945, by which point it had fallen into a terrible state of disrepair.
-As the season progressed, it proved to be a success, and marked a successful return of the National Championship.
-Hulman's swift and herculean effort to renovate Indianapolis allowed for the 1946 Indianapolis 500 to be run as scheduled on May 30, and it was won by George Robson.
+After four years without automobile racing in the United States, the AAA Contest Board was initially concerned about having enough races, enough entrants, and suitable equipment, to contest season on such short notice for 1946.
+Even the Indianapolis 500 was in doubt, as the Indianapolis Motor Speedway had been fallen into a terrible state of neglect during the war years.

+Indianapolis Motor Speedway owner Eddie Rickenbacker sold the track to Tony Hulman in November 1945, by which time it had fallen into a dilapidated state of disrepair.
+As the season progressed, it proved to be a success, and marked a triumphant return of the National Championship.
+Hulman's swift and herculean efforts to renovate Indianapolis in just six months allowed for the 1946 Indianapolis 500 to be run as scheduled on May 30, and it was won by George Robson.

-George Robson and George Barringer were killed at Atlanta in the race.
-Al Putnam died at the Indiana State Fairgrounds Speedway in qualifying.
+George Robson and George Barringer were killed at Atlanta during the race.
+Al Putnam died at the Indiana State Fairgrounds Speedway during qualifying.